stefannica/automation/docs/ardana/testing.md

 Aside from manual testing, any of the following pipeline Jenkins jobs can be manually triggered via `Build with Parameters` to run on an Ardana environment that was previously deployed using the Ardana Jenkins jobs.
-The target Ardana virtual or bare-metal environment must be indicated via the `ardana_env` parameter value:
+The target Ardana virtual or bare-metal environment must be indicated via the `cloud_env` parameter value:

 * [openstack-ardana-qa-tests](https://ci.nue.suse.com/job/openstack-ardana-tests/build) : runs tempest or QA test cases
 * [openstack-ardana-update](https://ci.nue.suse.com/job/openstack-ardana-update/build) : automates the maintenance update